FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 and indicates the entry of the .nxs file, which is incorrect and what the respective problem is.
 It also points to the NeXus definition (.nxdl.xml file), in which this conflict was found.

-# 2.1.
-Installation (Linux only)
+## Installation (Linux only)

-This [did not work for me on windows](/installation_notes_nxvalidate.md) (The problem was the software cmake couldn't fine the libxml2 library.
+Note: You can find more information about installing nxvalidate [here](/installation_notes_nxvalidate.md).
+Note that installation on Windows can be tricky because cmake can sometimes not find the libxml2 library.
 Though, if you solve this, this maybe work on windows).

 Therefore: Use linux.